-The OS_MCA procedure shall return to the SAL_CHECK at the end of its MCA processing.
+The OS_MCA procedure shall return to the SAL_CHECK at the end of its MCA processing using a br instruction and the SAL_CHECK return address passed in GR12..
 When the OS_MCA procedure returns to the SAL, it must set appropriate values in the Min-State Save area pointed to by GR22, for continuing execution at the interrupted or a new context.
 The operating system must restore the processor state to the same as on entry to OS_MCA except as follows:

-GR8 = 0 if error has been corrected by OS_MCA:

--1 if error was not corrected by OS_MCA and SAL must warm boot the system. -2 if error was not corrected by OS_MCA and SAL must cold boot the system.

--3 if error was not corrected by OS_MCA and SAL must halt the system.
+GRs1-7 = Unspecified.
+GR8 = 0 if error has been corrected by OS_MCA: -1 if error was not corrected by OS_MCA and SAL must warm boot the system. -2 if error was not corrected by OS_MCA and SAL must cold boot the system. -3 if error was not corrected by OS_MCA and SAL must halt the system.
 GR9 = GP (Physical address value) for SAL.

 GR10 = 0 if return will be to the same context.
 1 if return will be to a new context.

-GR22 = Pointer to a structure containing new values of registers in the Min-State Save area;

-PAL_MC_RESUME procedure will restore the register values from this structure;

-OS_MCA must supply this parameter even if it does not change the register values in the Min-State Save area.

-PSR = Same as on entry from SAL_CHECK except that PSR.mc may be either 0 or 1.
+GRs11-21 = Unspecified.
+GR22= area; Pointer to a structure containing new values of registers in the Min-State Save PAL_MC_RESUME procedure will restore the register values from this structure; OS_MCA must supply this parameter even if it does not change the register values in the Min-State Save area.
+GRs23-31 = Unspecified.
+PSR = BR0 = Same as on entry from SAL_CHECK except that PSR.mc may be either 0 or 1.
+Unspecified.